philc/book-notes/why we sleep - matthew walker.md

       experience and even regulate those emotions.
 Moreover, we can recognize and help shape the emotions of others.
-Through both of these intra- and interpersonal processes, we can forge the types of cooperative alliances that are necessary to establish large social groups, and beyond groups, entire societies brimming with powerful structures and idealogies.
+Through both of these intra- and interpersonal processes, we can forge the types of cooperative alliances that are necessary to establish large social groups, and beyond groups, entire societies brimming with powerful structures and ideologies.
 What may at first blush have seemed like a modest asset awarded by REM sleep to a single individual is, I believe, one of the most valuable commodities ensuring the survival and dominance of our species as a collective."
-  * On the value of creativity vs. the value of socail complexity
+  * On the value of creativity vs. the value of social complexity
     * "Creativity is an evolutionary powerful tool, yes.
 But it is largely limited to an individual.
-Unless creative, ingenious solutions can be shared betwen individuals through the emotionally rich, pro-social bonds and cooperative relationships that REM sleep fosters -- then creativity is far more likely to remain fixed within an individual, rather than spread to the masses."
+Unless creative, ingenious solutions can be shared between individuals through the emotionally rich, pro-social bonds and cooperative relationships that REM sleep fosters -- then creativity is far more likely to remain fixed within an individual, rather than spread to the masses."
   * Summary of his view on the impact of sleep on human evolution: the breakout moment was learning to form large social groups.
-    * "Our shift from tree to ground sleeping instigated an ever more bountiful amount of rleative REM sleep comparedw ith other primates, and from this bounty emerged a steep increase in cognitive creativity, emotional intelligence, and thus social complexity."
+    * "Our shift from tree to ground sleeping instigated an ever more bountiful amount of relative REM sleep compared with other primates, and from this bounty emerged a steep increase in cognitive creativity, emotional intelligence, and thus social complexity."
-* Changes in sleep across the life sepan (chap 5)
+* Changes in sleep across the life span (chap 5)
   * Two weeks before birth, a baby doubles its consumption of REM sleep to 12 hours a day.
     * Possibly why: "The brain, like the roof of a house, is one of the last items to be constructed during development.
 And like a roof, there are sub-stages to that process -- you need a roof frame before you can start adding roof tiles."
     * "Dazzling bursts of electrical activity during REM sleep stimulate the lush growth of neural pathways."
   * On autism
-    * "Imbalances in synpatic connections are common in autistic individuals: excecss amounts of connectivity in some parts of the brain, deficiencies in others."
+    * "Imbalances in synaptic connections are common in autistic individuals: excess amounts of connectivity in some parts of the brain, deficiencies in others."
 There's less hardware for social engagement.
     * The brain's uneven development when they're young may have a root cause in their sleep drive
-      * "Biologically, it is as if the day and night are far less light and dark, respsecitively, for autistic individuals.
+      * "Biologically, it is as if the day and night are far less light and dark, respectively, for autistic individuals.
 As a consequences, there is a weaker signal for when stable wake and solid sleep should take place.
 Additionally, and perhaps related, the total amount of sleep that autistic children can generate is less than that of non-autistic children."